 As with prior authorizations of the Elementary and Secondary Education Act, the Every Student Succeeds Act (ESSA) contains provisions aimed at making certain forms of assistance available to children attending non-public schools.
 Under ESSA, changes to the pre-existing non-public school equitable services requirements include how to determine and communicate equitable funding information, details regarding the public school district-private school consultation process, and the establishment of a newly required ombudsman position at the state level.

-U.S. Department of Education Guidance on ESSA Equitable Services for Non-Public Schools
+U.S. Department of Education Guidance on Fiscal Changes and Equitable Services Requirements Under ESSA

 ESSA Changes to Equitable Services for Private School Students

-ESSA Equitable Services for Private Schools Quick Reference Guide
+ESSA Equitable Services for Private Schools Resource Guide

 Sample Offer of Consultation to Eligible Non-Public Schools to Participate in ESSA Title Programs